Sun Belt Football Odds: South Alabama Now the Favorite

 James Madison Football Eligibility

-James Madison “won” the East with the best record after demolishing Coastal Carolina in its regular-season finale, 47-7.
+James Madison “won” the East in 2022 with the best record after demolishing Coastal Carolina in its regular-season finale, 47-7.
 However, the Sun Belt’s official position is that division winners only exist in the context of setting up a championship game, so James Madison won’t actually be eligible to formally win the East until 2024.

 Sun Belt Football Sleepers: Watch Out for App State